 1. Cheap fresh eggplants at the doorstep

 Adding eggplant plants to your kitchen garden will provide you with fresh eggplants for a year.
 You may spend a few bucks on buying the best quality seeds, pots, containers, compost, and other gardening tools.
 You do not need to spend much time digging and growing these.
 A one-hour daily work can give you a nice yield.

 You are the boss of your food.
 When you buy vegetables from stalls and supermarkets you do not know where from do the vegetables come from and how they are grown.
 When you grow them at home with only compost manure and no chemical fertilizer, you get naturally grown organic products.

-3. Importance of eggplant plant in a Kitchen Garden
+3. Importance of eggplant plants in a Kitchen Garden

 Having a beautiful-looking kitchen garden can not only provide nutritious foods, but it also provides a great ambiance to the surrounding.
 Generally, In a kitchen garden, different vegetables are grown.
 Eggplant plants in a kitchen garden help to maintain distances between crops.
 And You only need a few eggplant plants to have enough yield for a family.

 The importance of a kitchen garden is not only limited to schools.
-Any educational institute having a canteen or hostel mess should build a kitchen garden nearby.
+Educational institutes with a canteen or hostel mess should build a kitchen garden nearby.
 And if you have a kitchen garden, add eggplant plants to enjoy them fresh.
 I always recommend buying seeds from an organic seed store rather than growing eggplant plants from store bought eggplant.

 You May Like to Read: